22 Different Types of Beetles in the UK

 Up to 10 millimeters in length, the thick-legged flower beetle (Oedemera nobilis) is a brilliant metallic green color.

-Gardens, flower meadows, and waste ground are good places to look for thick-legged flower beetles between the months of April and September.
+Gardens, flower meadows, and waste ground are good places to look for thick-legged flower beetles between April and September.

-They can be found throughout a large portion of the world, from The Wash and North Wales all the way down to southern England.
+They can be found throughout the world, from The Wash and North Wales to southern England.

 17. Spotted Longhorn Beetle

-The spotted longhorn beetle (Rutpela maculata) ranges in length from 13-20 mm and is yellow in color with black spots and stripes.
+The spotted longhorn beetle (Rutpela maculata) is yellow with black spots and stripes and can grow to 13 to 20 mm long.

 The spotted longhorn beetle also provides pollination services.
 It is possible to spot it sipping nectar from the fragrant blooms of carrot, celery, and parsley during the summer.